chrisullyott/udacity-fsnd-final/README.md

 _2. chmod this file with permissions 600 with command: "chmod 600 ~/.ssh/grader.rsa"_

-_3. Log in via the open SSH Port with the following command:_
+_3. Log in via the open SSH port with the following command:_

 ```
 $ ssh -i ~/.ssh/grader.rsa grader@52.89.11.168 -p 2200